phalcon-orphanage/docs/en/reference/models.rst

     	echo $robotPart->getParts()->name, "\n";
     }

-Phalcon uses the magic method __call to take advantage of relationships in an easier way.If the called method has a "get" prefix Phalcon_Model will return a findFirst/find result.
+Phalcon uses the magic method __call to take advantage of relationships in an easier way.
+If the called method has a "get" prefix Phalcon_Model will return a findFirst/find result.
 The following example compares the use of magic method and its respective code doing it manually:

 .. code-block:: php